CDE Revised Rubric Information

-In the current professional practice rubric, the scoring reflects a “rounding up” approach in that half of the elements need to be of a certain rating in order to earn that rating.
-In the revised professional practice rubric there must be a “preponderance of evidence” in order for an educator to receive the higher of two ratings within a standard.
+In the 2014-2017 professional practice rubric, the scoring reflected a “rounding up” approach in that half of the elements in a Standard need to be of a certain rating in order to earn that rating.
+In the pilot and approved 2018-19 State Model Rubric there must be a “preponderance of evidence” in order for an educator to receive the higher of two ratings within a standard.
 If there are 4 elements in a standard, then the educator must receive 3 out of 4 elements at the higher rating in order to earn the higher rating.
 Previously only 2 of the 4 elements would have to be scored at the higher rating to earn that rating on the standard.
 This example is illustrated in the table.

 Final Effectiveness Rating Scoring Revisions

-The revised State Model Evaluation System also involves an adjustment of cut points at the Final Effectiveness Rating level in order to set a higher expectation to earn a Highly Effective rating.
+The 2017-18 Pilot and now approved 2018-19 State Model Evaluation System also involves an adjustment of cut points at the Final Effectiveness Rating level in order to set a higher expectation to earn a Highly Effective rating.